 - Anti-theft Discount – Vehicles with anti-theft systems are stolen less frequently and therefore earn up to a 10% discount.

-- Employee of Federal Government – Employees or retirees of the government could cut as much as 10% off on Cube coverage with select insurance companies.
+- Employees of the Federal Government – Employees or retirees of the government could cut as much as 10% off on Cube coverage with select insurance companies.

-Consumers should know that some of the credits will not apply to the entire cost.
-A few only apply to specific coverage prices like comprehensive or collision.
+Consumers should know that some credits will not apply to the entire cost.
+A few only apply to specific coverage prices, like comprehensive or collision.
 Even though it may seem like you could get a free car insurance policy, companies wouldn’t make money that way.
-Any amount of discount will cut your overall premium however.
+Any amount of discount will cut your overall premium, however.